 - Things to Do

-Most of Cape May's accommodations have minimum stay requirements (2 to 7 nights) and strict cancellation policies in-season.
+In-season, most of Cape May's accommodations have minimum stay requirements (2 to 7 nights) and strict cancellation policies.
 Most will retain all or part of your deposit in the event of a cancellation.
 Others may require the room to be rebooked in full before issuing a refund.

 Call to reserve your accommodations ahead of time or book online.
 Specify if you will be a late arrival.
 You may surprised how many people neglect this process and end up disappointed.

-Not all hotels in Cape May accept credit cards at check-in, so check payment types before you book.
+Not all hotels in Cape May accept credit cards at check-in, so ask about payment when you make your reservation.

 One-night stays are uncommon between Memorial Day and Labor Day, unless you are in town for Coast Guard graduation.
 Expect to pay a higher per-night fee for a one-night stay if the accommodation is able to grant you one.